tulane-cmps6730/sp2025-movie-idea/README.md

 ## Goals

-The project developers set out with a few very specific goals before attempting this feat.
+As developers, we set out with a few specific goals before attempting this feat.

  - Find the highest quality movie plots for testing, training, and validation.
  - Fine-tune a top-performing BART-based summarization model